The Pros and Cons of Going to University

 Independence: Living away from home teaches life skills such as budgeting, cooking, and time management.

-Building Confidence: Interacting with diverse groups of people and taking up new challenges will make you a better person.
+Building Confidence: Interacting with diverse groups of people and taking up new challenges.

 Broader Horizons: University opens up new ideas, thoughts, and cultures.